-WordPress is a wildly popular website content management system and blogging platform and our favorite for most web projects.
+WordPress is a wildly popular website content management system and blogging platform, and our favorite for most web projects.
 It’s easy to use and customize but as I’ve chronicled in some of my past posts, many designers and website owners don’t realize what’s required to keep them running properly and securely.
-Most WordPress users take this seriously and stay current on security updates, but a confusingly large number of them are willing to skip these updates and take their chances or just don’t know better.
+Most WordPress users take this seriously and stay current on security updates, but a confusingly large number of them are willing to skip these updates and take their chances, or just don’t know better.

-The best approach is to stay current on all of the WordPress updates.
+The best approach is to stay current on all the WordPress updates.
 It will keep your site secure and cost you far less in the long run.